 Patchouli oil is also used to prevent itchiness.
 Moreover, it is used as a good fragrance.
 If you want to know about its smell, check out here!

 Pine is essentially used for skin treatments like itchiness and breakouts.

 You can also use it in your beard.
 It prevents dry skin and dandruff.

 Pine essential oil contains a rich amount of vitamin E. Thus, you can use it to increase the thickness of your beard.

 Sage contains abundant antioxidants.
 Thus, after applying this oil, it can provide the necessary nutrients necessary for beard growth.
 It directly helps to increase the thickness as well as the rate of beard growth.

-Clove oil contains three main ingredients eugenol, eugenyl acetate and caryophyllene.
-These ingredients stimulate the hair follicle, resulting to increase blood circulation directly impacting the hair growth.
+Clove oil contains three main ingredients eugenol, eugenyl acetate, and caryophyllene.
+These ingredients stimulate the hair follicle, impacting hair growth.

 Benefits of clove oil: